Skip to content

 Each individual market has its own AMM containing the collateral and borrowable asset, such as the ETH <> crvUSD AMM consisting of ETH and crvUSD.

-Before explaining the hearth of the system, the liquidation process, in more detail, it is crucial to understand how the general structure of the AMM works.
+Before explaining the heart of the system, the liquidation process, in more detail, it is crucial to understand how the general structure of the AMM works.
 The AMM is similar to a Uniswap V3-style AMM using bands/ticks.
 Liquidity can be deposited into these bands, which have upper and lower price ranges.
 When opening a loan and adding collateral, this collateral is deposited into these bands.
 Users can choose the number of bands at loan creation, ranging from a minimum of 4 to a maximum of 50.
 The liquidity sits idle in these bands and is only accessible for trading when the collateral price falls within the price range of a band.

 Bands